Margaret King: Life and circle in Italy

 George and Margaret moved to Tuscany, where they called themselves "Mr and Mrs Mason", taking the name of the maternal governess in Wollstonecraft's early novel.
 Margaret developed a reputation as a "no nonsense grande dame", and the couple set up home at Casa Silva, Pisa, with their daughters Lauretta and Nerina.

-They were visited there in 1820 on an almost daily basis by a young threesome: the poet Percy Shelley, his wife the writer Mary Shelley (daughter of Godwin and Wollstonecraft, and already author of Frankenstein), and their translator her stepsister, Claire Clairmont.
+They were visited there in 1820 on an almost daily basis by a young threesome: the poet Percy Shelley, his wife the writer Mary Shelley (daughter of Godwin and Wollstonecraft, and already author of Frankenstein), and their translator, her stepsister Claire Clairmont.
 She felt maternal towards the women, as they were both in a sense daughters of her life-changing motherly governess.
 She offered "sage advice" to Shelley about his health and to Clairmont about her career.
 She introduced them all to a new intellectual and social circle in Pisa, and helped Mary set up her household, finding them pleasant lodgings and advising on servants.

 Margaret is the "lady, the wonder of her kind, whose form was up born by a lovely mind" whom Shelley celebrates in his poem "The Sensitive Plant", and she helped kindle "a new-found sense of radicalism".
 Tighe encouraged Shelley in his reading of Humphry Davy and Thomas Malthus.
 Their association ended when, in July 1822, Percy Shelley drowned in a storm in the Gulf of La Spezia and Mary Shelley returned to England with their only surviving child, Percy Florence Shelley.

 Widowed in October 1822, Margaret married Tighe in March 1826.
 In 1827, only a year after their formal union, Margaret and George Tighe separated.
-That same year, she founded the Italian liberal-patriotic literary society Accademia dei Lunatici.
-Iris Origo describes the Pisan Accademia as "famous", and its president as "charming and brilliant".
-Those in attendance included Giacomo Leopardi and Antonio Guadagnoli (It).
+That same year, she began hosting a fortnightly salon in her house in Pisa, the Accademia dei Lunatici (Society of Lunatics) Those in attendance included the writers Giacomo Leopardi and Giuseppe Giusti, who would play an important role in the Italian patriotic revival.

 Claire Clairmont lived with Margaret, now again calling herself Lady Mount Cashell, in the 1830s, looking on her as a mother, and considering that time the happiest in her life.
-Clairmont was to maintain her ties and correspondence with Margaret's second family into the 1870s: with her daughters Anna Laura Georgina "Laurette" Tighe (1809-1880) who was to write fiction under the name Sara Tardy, and Catherine Elizabeth Raniera "Nerina" Tighe (1815-1874) who married the Italian parliamentarian Bartomoleo Cini It.
+Clairmont was to maintain her ties and correspondence with Margaret's second family into the 1870s: with her daughters Anna Laura Georgina "Laurette" Tighe (1809-1880) who was to write fiction under the name Sara Tardy, and Catherine Elizabeth Raniera "Nerina" Tighe (1815-1874) who married the Italian parliamentarian Bartolomeo Cini It.

 Margaret, Lady Mount Cashell, died in January 1835 and was buried in the Old English Cemetery, Livorno (then known to the English as Leghorn).
 Tighe survived her by two years.
 She was described, in the 1920 introduction to Wilmot's diaries, as "socially charming and attractive, highly cultivated, upright and refined", but "harsh to her children, a Freethinker in religion, and imbued with what were then the most extravagant political notions".